 Anthem will notify the State of any provider (including HCBS/NF) contract termination and will submit an Excel spreadsheet that includes the provider's name, IHCP provider identification number, NPI number, and the number of members affected within five business days of the provider's termination.
 If the termination was initiated by the provider, the notice to the State will include a copy of the provider's notification to Anthem.
 Anthem will maintain documentation of all information, including a copy of the actual member notice(s), on-site.
-Upon request, Anthem will provide the State a copy of the following: one or more of the actual member notices mailed, an electronic listing in Excel identifying each member to whom a notice was sent, a transition plan for the members affected, and documentation from Anthems mail room or outside vendor indicating the quantity and date member notices were mailed as proof of compliance with the member notification requirements.
-If termination of the Anthem provider agreement with any provider, whether or not the termination is initiated by the provider or by Anthem , places Anthem out of compliance and will submit GeoAccess reports in the manner and timeframe required by the State.
+Upon request, Anthem will provide the State a copy of the following: one or more of the actual member notices mailed, an electronic listing in Excel identifying each member to whom a notice was sent, a transition plan for the members affected, and documentation from Anthem's mail room or outside vendor indicating the quantity and date member notices were mailed as proof of compliance with the member notification requirements.
+If termination of the Anthem provider agreement with any provider, whether or not the termination is initiated by the provider or by Anthem, places Anthem out of compliance with the network requirements, Anthem will provide a written plan to come into compliance and will submit GeoAccess reports in the manner and timeframe required by the State.